 Beneficiary awareness

 Within your wealth management structure you will likely have superannuation, and you may have insurance outside of that regime.
 On each of these ‘products’ you are able to nominate beneficiaries in ways that ensure that the death benefits bypass your Will.
-For other non-superannuation investment assets, title to the assets need to be considered.
+You need to consider the title to the assets for other non-superannuation investment assets.
 Your goals and intentions to achieve a similar outcome may be possible in this way.

 What solutions are available?